tweag/nickel-union-contracts-paper/reviews-dls/answer-1.md

 > The example in figure 3 being motivated by performance seems a bit strange since the program has the wrong asymptotic complexity (sublist checking does not need to be quadratic).
 Yes...and?
-This is just a contrived example of inlining, not an example of an optimal sublist algorithm.
+This is just a contrived example of inlining, not an example of an optimal algorithm.

 > It also looks like there is some currying going on in the elem function?
 And again there is a dangling "in"?
 I don't know what's going on with this.
 Why is there an "in" for elem but not for subList?
 Indeed sublist doesn't have a corresponding in, which is not valid Nickel syntax, although it is valid in ML.
+I had this problems in several example: I just wanted to define an example function at top-level, so `let .. in ..` doesn't make sense, but we don't have just "let" in nickel.

 > I don't understand why the title of 2.2 is "Referential transparency".
 It seems to be about optimizations.